o2r-project/erc-spec/docs/spec/index.md

 However, the contents structure MAY follow conventions or be based on templates for organizing research artifacts.

 If a convention is followed then it SHOULD be referenced in the ERC configuration file as a node `convention` within the `structure` section.
-The node's value can be any text string which uniquely identifies a convention, but a URI or URL to either a human-readable description or technical specification is RECOMMENDED.
+The node's value can be any text string which uniquely identifies a convention, but a URI or URL to either a human-readable description or formal specification is RECOMMENDED.

 A non-exhaustive list of potential conventions and guidelines _for R_ is as follows: